kh49/WEVOTE/INSTALL.md

 ### Prepare the Shell Script

 To start making a WEVOTE script, create a new file using vim in a directory where you would like to store your shell scripts.
 No file extension is required.
+For our examples, we name this script WEVOTERUN and we will use the directory ~/Scripts (you can enter "mkdir Scripts" in your home directory to make this).
 ```
+cd
+mkdir Scripts
+cd Scripts
 vim WEVOTERUN
 ```